Getting started¶

 >>> mean_return.vbt.barplot(xaxis_title='Symbol', yaxis_title='Mean total return')

-Not only strategies and instruments can act as separate features, but also time.
-If we want to find out when our strategy performs best, it's reasonable to backtest over multiple time periods. vectorbt allows us to split one time period into many, given they have the same length and frequency, and represent them as distinct columns.
-For example, let's split the whole time period into two equal time periods and backest them at once.
+Strategies and instruments aren't the only things that can act as separate features — time can too.
+If we want to find out when our strategy performs best, we can backtest over multiple time periods.
+VectorBT can split one time period into many segments of the same length and frequency and represent them as distinct columns.
+For example, let's split the entire time period into two equal halves and backtest them at once.

 >>> # Multiple strategy instances, instruments, and time periods